skeletonkey/rachio-next-run/README.md

 The Rachio API is rate limited, is tied to your 'Person ID,' and is capped at 1700 per day.
 So please be a good citizen.

+*IMPORTANT*: at this time only one rachio device is supported.
+Support for multiple devices will be added at a later date.

 #### bearer_token

 The device's API Key is the Bearer Token to authorize HTTP requests to your device.
 Following these steps to get your key:

-https://app.rachio.io -> [select rachio device] -> Account Settings -> GET API KEY
+https://app.rachio.io/login -> [select rachio device] -> Account Settings -> GET API KEY

 #### device_id

 Determined by calls to the Rachio API.

-The following commands are run in a bash shell and assume you have `jq` installed:
+The following commands are run in a bash shell and assumes that `jq` is installed:

 ```bash
 export RACHIO_TOKEN="API TOKEN GOES HERE"